winitzki/scall/tutorial/programming_dhall.md

 ### Functions and function types

-Function types are written as `∀(x : arg_t) → res_t`, where `x` is a bound variable representing the function's argument, `arg_t` is the argument's type, and `res_t` is a type expression that describes the type of the result value.

-Function _values_ corresponding to that function type are written like this:

-`λ(x : arg_t) → expr`

-Here `expr` is a function body, which must be an expression of type `res_t`.

-Usually, the function body is an expression that uses the bound variable `x`.
-However, the type expression `res_t` might itself also depend on `x`.
-We will discuss such functions in more detail later.
-In many cases, `res_t` will not depend on `x`.
-Then the function's type can be written in a simpler form: `arg_t → res_t`.

-For example, consider a function that adds `1` to a `Natural` argument:
+An example of a function in Dhall is:

 ```dhall
 let inc = λ(x : Natural) → x + 1
 ```
+Dhall does not support Haskell's concise function definition syntax such as  `inc x = x + 1`, where arguments are given on the left-hand side and types are inferred automatically.
+Functions must be defined via `λ` symbols as we have just seen.

+Generally, functions in Dhall look like `λ(x : input_t) → body`, where:

+- `x` is a bound variable representing the function's input argument,
+- `input_t` is a type expression representing the type of the function's input, and
+- `body` is an expression that may use `x`; this expression computes the output value of the function.

+Functions are values of type `∀(x : input_t) → output_t`, where:

+- `input_t` is the type of the function's input value, and
+- `output_t` is the type of the function's output value.

+The function `inc` shown above has type `∀(x : Natural) → Natural`.

+Instead of the Unicode symbols `∀`, `λ`, and `→`, we may use the equivalent ASCII representations `forall`, `\`, and `->`.
+In this book, we will use the Unicode symbols for brevity.

+Usually, the function body is an expression that uses the bound variable `x`.
+However, the type expression `output_t` might itself also depend on `x`.
+We will discuss such functions in more detail later.
+In many cases, the output type does not depend on `x`.
+Then the function's type may be written in a simpler form: `input_t → output_t`.

-We may write the code of `inc` with a type annotation like this:
+For example, the function `inc` shown above may be written with a type annotation like this:

 ```dhall
 let inc : Natural → Natural = λ(x : Natural) → x + 1